 TOTAL LABOR COSTS | $1,975 |

 Operational fees refer to any costs that are added from transporting materials to and from the worksite.
 While most companies won't lay these fees out for you, they're built into the final price.
-Keep reading to learn common operational fees and how much it affects the overall pricing of your artificial grass installation.
+Keep reading to learn common operational fees and how much it affects the overall pricing of your artificial lawn installation.

 Delivery of materials typically isn't free, so it's another thing that's factored into the final bill.
 Depending on where you live, delivery costs may range greatly.
 The cost also may vary depending on the manufacturer used.
 On top of the cost of delivery, the crew must also unload the heavy material.

-Delivery Fees | $200 (Ballpark Estimate) | $200 |
+Delivery Fees | $400 (Ballpark Estimate) | $400 |

 Installers cut corners by: